patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 ## Dependencies
 The web application was written in and requires [Node.js](https://nodejs.org), and uses [MongoDB](https://www.mongodb.com/) for the database.
 It also uses [jQuery](https://jquery.com) for DOM manipulation and rich text, which is bundled with the project and requires no further installation.

-The following is a list of libraries and packages that the project uses and depends on.
+The following is a list of libraries and packages that the project utilizes for its operation.
 | Dependency                                                       | Remark                                                              |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------- |
 | [mongoose](https://www.npmjs.com/package/mongoose)               | Object data modeling library for MongoDB.                           |